Ecogenomics/GTDBTk/README.md

 perl -MCPAN -e"install IPC::Run"
 perl -MCPAN -e"install Bundle::BioPerl"
 ```

+if ```perl -MCPAN -e"install Bundle::BioPerl"``` does not run on your server, please install BioPerl following the steps under [this link](https://bioperl.org/INSTALL.html)

 You need to make sure that the folder where perl modules (*.pm) are located is part the @inc variable.
 If it is not , you can set the PERL5LIB ( or PERLIB) environment variable the same way you set PATH environment variable.
 Every directory listed in this variable will be added to @inc.
 i.e: